How to Find Your Perfect Blog Niche (And Why It Matters)

 And finally, it’s important to choose a topic that genuinely interests you or in which you possess expertise.

 For instance, let’s say you’re considering starting a blog about vegan recipes.
-Using keyword research tools, you find that the keyword “easy vegan recipes” has a high TP, and the keyword “quick vegan dinners” has a low KD.
+Using a keyword research tool like Google Keyword Planner, you find that the keyword “easy vegan recipes” has a high TP, and the keyword “quick vegan dinners” has a low KD.
 This suggests that there’s a considerable audience actively searching for content related to vegan recipes, making it a promising niche for your blog.

 Low competiton keyword example